andrew749/andrew749.github.io/blog/mac_postmortem.md

 ---
 title : Postmortem for my Mac
-subtitle : Lessons learned from what could have been a devastating loss
+subtitle : Takeaways from the downtime
 date: Saturday January 28, 2017
 ---